William B. Provine

 William Ball Provine (February 19, 1942 – September 1, 2015) was an American historian of science and of evolutionary biology and population genetics.
 He was the Andrew H. and James S. Tisch Distinguished University Professor at Cornell University and was a professor in the Departments of History, Science and Technology Studies, and Ecology and Evolutionary Biology.

 Biography

 Provine was born in Tennessee.
 He held a B.S. in mathematics (1962), and an M.A.
 (1965) and Ph.D.
-(1970) in History of Science from the University of Chicago.
+(1970) in the history of science from the University of Chicago.
 He joined the Cornell faculty in 1969.
 He suffered seizures in 1995 due to a brain tumour.
 Provine died on September 1, 2015, due to complications from the tumor.

 History of theoretical population genetics

 Provine's Ph.D. thesis, later published as a book, documented the early origins of theoretical population genetics in the conflicts between the biostatistics and Mendelian schools of thought.
 He documented later developments in theoretical population genetics in his biography of Sewall Wright, who was still alive and available for interviews.
 In this book, Provine criticizes Wright for confounding three different concepts of adaptive landscape: genotype to fitness landscapes, allele frequency to fitness landscapes, and phenotype to fitness landscapes.
 Provine later grew critical of Wright's views on genetic drift, instead attributing observed effects to the consequences of inbreeding and consequent selection at linked sites.
 John H. Gillespie credits Provine with stimulating his interest in the topic of hitchhiking or "genetic draft" as an alternative to genetic drift.
 Provine later published his critique of genetic drift in a book.
 Provine defended the importance of mathematics' contribution to the modern evolutionary synthesis.